mika-s/mika-s.github.io/_posts/2018-12-18-creating-a-wireshark-dissector-in-lua-5.markdown

 ```

 Notice the call to `header.parse()`.
 As mentioned, I return `opcode_name` because I need it further down in the code.
 The
-subtree `headerSubtree` will also be modified (fields added to it), because it's a reference type and thus mutable inside
+sub tree `headerSubtree` will also be modified (fields added to it), because it's a reference type and thus mutable inside
 `parse()`.

 ### Creating OP_QUERY.lua and OP_REPLY.lua